Land Your Dream Job

 As a manager, you often have a new responsibility of managing relationships within the organization and externally.
 You are responsible for representing your team, sharing information and resources, and partnering with peers.

-• Understand your peers’ needs and expectations: Learn about their priorities, how they like to interact, and expectations they have from your team
+• Understand your peers’ needs and expectations: Learn about their priorities, success metrics, how they like to interact, and expectations they have from your team.

-• Develop personal relationships: Find ways to build informal relationships through lunches, meetings, and social interactions
+• Develop personal relationships: Find ways to build informal relationships across your organization through lunches, meetings, and social interactions.

-If you take time to think about how you want to manage your different hats, you will find success for yourself, your team, and your organization.
+If you take time to think about how you want to manage different hats, you will find success for yourself, your team, and your organization even before becoming a nonprofit manager.
+This way, as you step into your new role, you’ll have the support you need to be successful.

 Explore Jobs on Idealist